nhayward/book-light-editorial/pages/02.services/_services/boxes.md

     -
         package: false
         content: "<span class=\"first-character\">P</span>**roofread:** Once your manuscript has been professionally edited and copyedited, you're ready for a proofread.
 During this final stage of revisions, we will make sure your work is reader-ready by correcting typos, misused words, and other embarrassing errors.\n\n**Cost:** Starts at 1 cent per word\n\n<a class=\"button\" href=\"/contact?form-select=proofread#contact\">Get Started</a>\n"
+    -
+        package: false
+        content: "<span class=\"first-character\">D</span>**evelopmental Edit:**\nA developmental edit will help you refine your writing by working on story structure, pacing, character development, voice, clarity, and plot.
+It looks at the big picture as well as writing technique.
+You will receive a 7- to 12-page analysis breaking down strengths and weaknesses in your manuscript as well as comprehensive margin notes within your pages. _Includes a 1-hour coaching call._\n\n**Cost:** Starts at 2.5 cents per word\n\n<a class=\"button\" href=\"/contact?form-select=developmental#contact\">Get Started</a>\n"
 routable: false
 visible: false
 title: 'Service Boxes'